Contact Us 1-800-596-4880

 How do I create and send messages into Anypoint MQ from Mule runtime?

-After you obtain an Enterprise subscription and contacted your Account Team to activate Anypoint MQ, you can use Anypoint Platform to create a queue or message exchange, and send messages to it.
+After you contact your account team to purchase and activate Anypoint MQ, you can use Anypoint Platform to create a queue or message exchange, and send messages to it.
 For more information, see the Configuring and Using Queues and Sending Messages to Multiple Queues Using Message Exchanges.

 How does Anypoint MQ encrypt messages?